2026 California lieutenant gubernatorial election

 The 2026 California lieutenant gubernatorial election will be held on November 3, 2026, to elect the lieutenant governor of California.
 Incumbent Democrat Eleni Kounalakis is term-limited and cannot seek re-election to a third term in office; she is instead running for state treasurer.
-Candidates must declare by March 6 with primaries being held on June 2.
+A primary election was held on June 2 with Democrat Fiona Ma, the state's Treasurer, advancing to the general election alongside Republican former state senator Gloria Romero.